 Disaster Recovery Funding Arrangements

-The Disaster Recovery Funding Arrangements (DRFA) is the means through which the Australian Government provides funding to states and territories to share the financial burden of responding to a disaster, and supports the provision of urgent financial assistance to disaster affected communities.
+The Disaster Recovery Funding Arrangements (DRFA) is a way through which the Australian Government provides funding to states and territories to share the financial burden of responding to a disaster.

-The DRFA is a cost-sharing arrangement between the Commonwealth and the states and territories in accordance with basic principles for assistance.
-State and territory governments are best placed to identify the type and level of assistance to make available to their communities following a disaster, in accordance with their responsibility for disaster and emergency management.
-Disaster recovery funding assistance is delivered through state and territory agencies (ACT NSW NT QLD SA TAS VIC and WA ).
+State and territory governments are best placed to identify the type and level of assistance to make available to their communities following a disaster.
+This is part of their responsibility for disaster and emergency management.

-Under the DRFA, four categories of assistance measures can be activated by a state or territory seeking support from the Australian Government.
-Once the DRFA is activated, the Australian Government may reimburse states and territories up to 75 per cent of the financial assistance provided.
+Under the DRFA, four categories of assistance measures can be activated by a state or territory seeking support from the Government.
+Once the DRFA is activated, the Government may reimburse states and territories up to 75 per cent of the financial assistance provided.

 This contribution may be delivered through a number of eligible assistance measures including: